japanj/pugs-detection/README.md

 (Attach the result table, example of prediction output, some figure?, link to analysis notebook?)

 ## License
+It can be separated into three sections:
-This repository is released under MIT License (see `LICENSE` file) and The data used in this project is under various licenses.
+1. This repository is released under [MIT License](/LICENSE).
+2. The data used in this project is under various licenses.
 Please visit [Data license](/data/README.md#data-license) to see more detail about license of data used in this project.
+3. The model weights, prediction output, and all figures are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode.en).

 ## Contact
 If there is any further questions or issues related to work, please feel free to open an issues in GitHub or contact m.p.likitpanjamanon@student.utwente.nl